View our posts

 We promote the value of studentship by promoting a positive learning culture that is built upon learning, feedback, reflection and improvement, which will produce the scientists of the future.
 We intend to ensure that students learning is challenging whilst accessible and that it is made obvious to them, which will instil a ‘can do’ culture.
 Our curriculum intends to provide our students with the cultural capital’ required to successfully navigate the vast amount of scientific information in society and make sound judgements on what is valid and reliable.

 Our spiral curriculum that begins in EYFS has been designed to provide students with adequate prior knowledge to ensure their success as they progress through the key stages.
 Students build on their substantive knowledge by revisiting the 10 science domains of Forces, Electromagnets, Energy, Waves, Matter, Reactions, Earth, Organisms, Ecosystems and Genes.
-It is each of these that students will continually spiral back to as the content of each becomes more complex.
+It is each of these that students will continually spiral back to as the content within each becomes more complex.
 Our spiral curriculum also allows us to address misconceptions in prior knowledge before children progress.

 A biology example of progression within the domain of ‘organisms’ is the human body.
 During EYFS study students learn to name basic body parts, which then develops in year 1 to relating body parts to our senses.
 This progresses in year 2 when students describe the basic needs for human survival and then the importance of diet and exercise.
 During key stage 2 our students then learn to name the components of the circulatory system and describe the basic function of each of these.
 As our students progress through key stage 3 they deepen their understanding of the circulatory system in terms of the organisation of cells, tissues and organs.
 During GCSE study both combined and separate science students deepen their understanding of the circulatory system by applying their existing knowledge to explain how coronary heart disease impacts functioning.
 Moving into A-level biology students again revisit the circulatory system where they learn the events that occur during the cardiac cycle and explain these in terms of volume and pressure.